Sell your property with Sale Ezy

 Check out our agent listing guidelines here.

 Need a photographer?
 A solicitor?
 A building report?
 A valuer?
 Check out our supplier's page to find the perfect people to form your property sales team.
 Know of a good supplier?
 Suggest them to us, or if they’re already on our page, give them a star rating so other people know they are good.

 Your property marketing should be in place for at least four weeks before the final call segment of your auction begins.

 Sale Ezy offers a three part, progressive auction.
 You can begin with an elongated, slower auction period, called best offer, during your promotional period; transition into the momentous final call segment, and then back into best offer if required.
 The property can sell during any one of the three auction segments.

 6. Register to bid

 So you want to buy a property?
 Take a picture of your ID, and click the 'register to bid' button on the page of the property you are interested in.
-Fill in the registration form and within minutes we will complete your ID check and you can start bidding.
+Fill in the registration form and we will run a real-time third-party ID validation in seconds, and send an automated ID validation email to the agent or your solicitor.
+Once they confirm your ID, you can start bidding straight away.

-Bidders will be asked to make a nominal $5 payment — this small fee just allows us to further verify your ID and protect you and our vendors.
+Bidders will be asked to make a nominal $5 payment — this small fee just allows us to further verify your ID and card and protects you and our property owners.

 7. Bidding is easy

-To bid, simply type your bid amount into the auction box on the page of the property you want to buy and click 'submit bid'.
+To bid in any of the three stages of the auction, simply type your bid amount into the auction box on the page of the property you want to buy and click 'submit bid'.
 You'll be ask to confirm your bid.
-The first bid must be at least equal to the noted 'base price' and all subsequent bids must be equal to or above the 'minimum bid'.
-One vendor bid may be placed before the auction reaches reserve (never after).
+The bid must be at least equal to or above the minimum bid indicated.

 8. Final call